pbsudharsan/polus-plugins-dl/polus-cellpose-inference-plugin/README.md

 Things to keep in mind when choosing the diameter and inputting custom model

-1. Default diameter for cyto and nuclei models is 17 and 30 respectively.If 0 is passed as diameter plugin will estimate diameter for each image.
+1. Default diameter for cyto and nuclei models is 17 and 30 respectively.
+If 0 is passed as diameter plugin will estimate diameter for each image.
 2. Option to estimate diameter for each image will not be available if a custom model is an input.
    However, user-specified model diameter will be used.